eduraices/react-nb-spring-mongo-starter/README.md

 # react-nb-spring-mongo-starter
 Docker development environment in separated containers.
 NetBeans/Vsc support is optional.
 However, it's recommended.
-This is a very simple configuration out-of-the-box, and it's inspired by some popular Docker images and builds (awesome-compose/react-nginx, mongoDB).
-I was compiled both in a single folder, with learning purposes.
+This is a very simple configuration out-of-the-box, and it's inspired by some popular Docker images and builds, such as [awesome-compose](https://github.com/docker/awesome-compose), open-jdk:11, and mongoDB).
+I've compiled them in a single folder, with learning purposes.
 I thought that it could be useful for you to start coding a project fast, so I decided to share it.

 ***